 A registered architect in the state of Texas, Nick specializes in design, visualization, graphic design, and photography.
 He joined SHM in 2015 after 10 years of experience as a design and visualization leader at a large commercial firm.

-McWhirter has been honored to receive the Alan Stacell Award for Design Excellence and the People’s Choice Award for his painted work in the MSC ArtFest Show, both at Texas A&M. He has been awarded twice by AIA Dallas: a Merit Award for his team’s proposal of the “Dallas Center for Architecture Design Competition” in 2008, and a First Place Award for his team’s entry in “A Temporary Façade: Veiling the Statler Hilton” competition in 2009.
+McWhirter was honored to receive the Alan Stacell Award for Design Excellence while at Texas A&M, an award given in memory of one of his great mentors.
+He has been awarded twice by AIA Dallas: a Merit Award for his team’s proposal of the “Dallas Center for Architecture Design Competition” in 2008, and a First Place Award for his team’s entry in “A Temporary Façade: Veiling the Statler Hilton” competition in 2009.
 In 2012, he led a team that received the Grand Prize for their stop-motion hand drawn animation in the “Dallas Complete Streets Visual Essay Contest.”

 Nick is interested in early classical music, contemporary art, and bánh mì sandwiches.
 An active member at First United Methodist Church of Dallas, he serves as Vice Chair of the Board of Trustees and Building Committee.
 He is an east Dallas native, a proud fifth-generation Texan, and lives in Lake Highlands with his wife and two sons.